cathal-cummins/allanlab/_pages/research.md

 # Research

-Our research is in interdisciplinary fluid mechanics, and we specialise in the interaction of fluids with solid bodies; in particular, those that lead to counter-intuitice flow phenomena and the formation of coherent flow structures.
+Our research is in interdisciplinary fluid mechanics, and we specialise in the interaction of fluids with solid bodies; in particular, those that lead to counter-intuitive flow phenomena and the formation of coherent flow structures.
 Our research has three overarching themes: (A) Biological flows, (B) interfacial and multiphase flows, and (C) wave-structure interaction.
 Our research methods are characterised by the use of analytical, numerical, and physical modelling.